What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: All but 4 have been scrapped.

-• YouTube video of the Peacemaker
+• YouTube Video: Peacemaker

 3. Douglas C-133 Cargomaster: Historical Military Cargo Specialist (1956)

 The C-133 set standards for cargo aircraft capacity and performance in its time, showcasing the importance of air logistics in global military operations.
 Its role in transporting oversized loads and equipment made it a critical asset during its years of active service.
-It continues to be a model of innovation in the history of military aviation.
+It continues to be a model of innovation in military aviation.

 Cargomaster at a Glance: